Here are some other games and projects I've worked on

 Various jam games

-I have many games at various game jams.
-I keep my favourites on my personal Itch.io page found through the link below.
+I have attended many many game jams and I keep my favourite games from these jams on my personal Itch.io page found through the link below.

 On the page, you can find juicy 2D platformers such as "Downside Up" and "I am the Narrator".
 When working on platformers, I like working with a mix of Unity's RigidBody system and my own physics code to make the jumping feel especially good.